Prescription weight loss that puts you first

 That’s not all.

-A 2023 study looked at the effects of semaglutide — the active ingredient in Ozempic — on 27 women with obesity and polycystic ovary syndrome (PCOS).
+A small 2023 study looked at the effects of semaglutide — the active ingredient in Ozempic — on 27 women with obesity and PCOS.
 The women took a weekly 0.5-milligram semaglutide injection for three months.

 Almost 80 percent of the women lost at least five percent of their body weight, and 80 percent of those women saw their menstrual cycle lengths normalize.

 It’s not just Ozempic.
-Studies on other glucagon-like peptide 1 (GLP-1) receptor agonists — the class of drug Ozempic belongs to — have found they can help regularize periods in women with PCOS.
+Studies on other glucagon-like peptide 1 (GLP-1) receptor agonists — the drug class Ozempic belongs to — have found they can help regularize periods in women with PCOS.

 Anecdotally, some women have mentioned on social media that their periods have become heavier since they started taking GLP-1 medications.
 But heavier periods haven’t been reported as an official side effect in any Ozempic clinical trials.

-Just like with regularity, the pendulum swings both ways.
+As with cycle regularity, the pendulum swings both ways.
 It’s also possible your periods may become lighter on Ozempic.

 Research shows that obesity can cause heavier periods.
 So you may find that if you’re losing weight on Ozempic, your periods become lighter and more manageable.